 Bartolome Island has two main visitor sites.
 The first site offers the possibility to climb to the summit of the island where visitors can observe a variety of volcanic formations including lava bombs, spatter and cinder cones, lava flows, and lava tubes.
 The moon-like landscape provides one of the most scenic panoramas in the archipelago.
 At the second site, visitors have the chance to relax on a beautiful beach, which offers great snorkeling opportunities.
 Multi-colored fish, penguins, and sea turtles have been seen at the base of the tall pinnacle rock, which dominates Bartolome’s landscape.
 Take a short walk across to Bartolome’s second beach to see white-tipped reef sharks, from a safe distance, swimming along the shoreline.

 Bachas Beaches are found to the West of Turtle Cove.
 Their sand is made of disintegrated coral, which makes it white and soft, making it a favorite nesting site for sea turtles.
 Behind one of the beaches there is a small brackish water lagoon, where occasionally it is possible to observe flamingos and other coastal birds, such as black-necked stilts and whimbrels.
 The other beach is longer and has two old barges that were abandoned during the Second World War, when the USA used Baltra Island as a strategic point to protect the Panama Canal.

 After the morning excursion, transfer to the airport for return flight to the mainland.

-Galapagos transfers; shipboard accommodations; water, coffee and tea; shore activities and excursions; English-speaking guide; gear on loan (snorkeling gear); all meals onboard the ship.
+Transfers in the Galapagos; shipboard accommodations; all shore activities and excursions as per itinerary with English-speaking naturalist guide; English-speaking guide; gear on loan (snorkeling and kayak equipment); water, coffee and tea; all meals onboard the ship.
 Subject to change without notice.

 Airfare between Quito/Guayaquil and the Galapagos Islands: